Ranked #302 car in the UK · Crossover SUV · 1 units sold last year

 Forecourt score

-The Kia Soul holds its value about averagely and is cheaper to run than most.
-Its MOT-based reliability is average, 65 out of 100, ahead of 21% of the cars we track.
-On three-year value retention it ranks better than 43% of models.
+The Kia Soul holds its value about averagely and costs about average to run.
+Its MOT-based reliability is excellent — an MOT score of 85/100, ahead of 38% of the cars we track.
+On three-year value retention it ranks better than 35% of models.
 The main things to check on a used one are the suspension.

 Pick your version